 Energy Consumption and Emissions: In the prior year, this was collected from the energy bills from the supplier with the exception of two Hospitals where we pay for the energy via the service charge.
 The service charge costs were converted to kWh using the average cost per kWh for each of the utilities we buy directly from a supplier.
 The emissions were calculated from the kWh using the conversion factors published by on the government's SECR website.
-In the current year, we have started to receive actual energy usage from one of these two sites which has resulted in the restatement of the prior year figures.
+In the current year, we have started to receive actual energy usage from one of these two sites and have also started to make an estimation of consumption at leased sites for which we do not pay for energy.
+These have resulted in the restatement of the prior year figures.